raspberrypilearning/cd-intermediate-unity-sushi/en/step_5.md

 + Save everything (**File > Save Scenes**) and try running your game.

 WOAH!
-That was a lot of asteroids!
+That was a lot of asteroid clones!

 ![Lots of asteroid clone game objects](images/step5_lotsOfAsteroidClones.png)